pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2018-04-14-Cryptocurrencies-arent-a-solution.md

 ## Dominance in Cryptocurrency market

-An article in medium with title
+An article in medium with the title
 ["Stop.
 Calling.
 Bitcoin.
-Decentralized"](https://medium.com/@homakov/stop-calling-bitcoin-decentralized-cb703d69dc27) explains the concentration of bitcoin miners.
-Obviously it is not decentralized.
-Heck, even democracy is supposed to be decentralized where "every citizen gets an equal vote", but we all know the actual truth.
+Decentralized"](https://medium.com/@homakov/stop-calling-bitcoin-decentralized-cb703d69dc27) explains the concentration of bitcoin miners.Heck, even democracy is supposed to be decentralized where "every citizen gets an equal vote", but we all know how rigged our system is.
 It's time we start accepting this fact for cryptocurrencies as well.

 ## Cartels in Cryptocurrency markets